grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### gc_interval

-When storing cache data in-memory, this setting defines how often a background process will clean up stale data from the in-memory cache.
+When storing cache data in-memory, this setting defines how often a background process cleans up stale data from the in-memory cache.
 More frequent "garbage collection" can keep memory usage from climbing but will increase CPU usage.